 2. Taking unnecessary antibiotics may do more harm than good

-Here’s the biggest problem with overusing antibiotics: Bacteria adapts.
+Here’s the biggest problem with overusing antibiotics: Bacteria adapt.

-Bacteria become resistant to drugs over time, making it harder to treat them.
+Bacteria become resistant to drugs over time, making it harder to treat bacterial infections.
 In rare cases, this leads to deadly drug-resistant bacterial infections.

 3. Antibiotics are not one-size-fits-all

-The antibiotics that work for a urinary tract infection aren’t the same as the ones that will fight your strep throat.
-The “broad-spectrum” antibiotics used to fight infections in hospitals aren’t the same as the very specific antibiotics your doctor may prescribe to treat a bacterial ear infection.
+The antibiotics that work for a urinary tract infection aren’t the same as the ones that will fight strep throat.
+And the “broad-spectrum” antibiotics used to fight infections in hospitals aren’t the same as the very specific antibiotics your doctor may prescribe to treat a bacterial ear infection.

 Here’s why that’s matters: If you take the wrong medication, it won’t be effective.

 On top of that, it may have unpleasant and unwanted side effects.
 In most cases, side effects of antibiotics are pretty benign.
 But, for example, taking those broad-spectrum antibiotics for an extended period of time can put you at risk for C. diff, a severe and hard-to-treat infection.